 Improving your credit score should begin with you.
-Yes, you can do a lot to get a better rating.
-On this post, let us take a look at four things that you can do on your own which can help improve your personal credit.
+Yes, you can do a lot to get a better credit rating.
+In this post, let us take a look at four things that you can do on your own which can help improve your credit score.

 If you do find errors, send a credit dispute letter to the bureau that issued your report to have them removed.